ninchat/ninchat-api/api.md

 Version 2
 ---------

-Backward-incompatible changes since version 1:
+Backward-incompatible changes from version 1:

 - [WebSocket](#websocket) clients must be prepared to handle text and binary frames.
-Previously only text frames were sent to clients.
+(Previously only text frames were sent to clients.)

 - The initial value of the `action_id` parameter must be 1 (instead of any positive integer), and it must be reset to 1 when a new session is created